top of page

 1. Enrolling the Device

-Every Device needs an enrollment profile that links the device with an MDM (Intune), this involves installing an enrollment profile that links the device with an MDM, personal devices or BYOD devices can be enrolled with user enrollment or device enrollment and Organization owned devices can be enrolled using Apple Business Manager which will use Automatic Device Enrollment or ADE which will enroll the device automatically to Intune, other devices must be enrolled manually.
+Every Device needs an enrollment profile that links the device with an MDM (Intune), this involves installing an enrollment profile that links the device with an MDM, personal devices or BYOD devices can be enrolled with user enrollment or device enrollment and Organization devices can be enrolled using Apple Business Manager which will use Automatic Device Enrollment or ADE which will enroll the device automatically to Intune, other devices must be enrolled manually.

 2. Installing an Enrollment Profile

-During the enrollment process, the device downloads the enrollment profile automatically, alternatively the user downloads the profile during over-the-air distribution.
+During the enrollment process, the device downloads the enrollment profile automatically, alternatively, the user downloads the profile during over-the-air distribution.

 3. Notifying the Device